DmanDSR/Week_3_Project/README.md

 ### Question

-Is there a significant difference in BMI levels between genders across different age groups, and does this difference vary depending on whether individuals engage in physical activity or not?
-Furthermore, this study aims to compare the BMI disparities between genders and physical activity engagement within the Latin America and North America regions
+- Is there a significant difference in BMI levels between genders across different age groups, and does this difference vary depending on whether individuals engage in physical activity or not?

+- Furthermore, this study aims to compare the BMI disparities between genders and physical activity engagement within the Latin America and North America regions

+### Business Opportunities for Improvement

+For a company reaching its target audience is essential, if they are not reaching their audience they will surely perish.
+Part of this is knowing where to focus your efforts: what age demographic?  what gender?  what region?
+These questions need to be answered so companies can be more effective in reaching who they want to reach.
+This is where our project comes in, we aim to help companies in the health and wellness section to better reach their audiences.
+For this time our efforts are focused on North American and Latin American audiences.